azurit/modsecurity-false-positive-report-plugin/README.md

 ## Description

-This is a plugin that brings ... to CRS.
+This is a plugin that brings false positives tracking helper to CRS.

-Plugin runs in phase 5 and watches all logs genereated by all rules and, depending on filters configuration, sends e-mail notifications in case a possible false positive (request does not need to be blocked for notification to be generated).
+Plugin runs in phase 5 and watches all logs genereated by all rules and, depending on filters configuration, sends e-mail notifications in case of possible false positive (request does not need to be blocked for notification to be generated).

 Logs are read from memory using `WEBSERVER_ERROR_LOG` variable, so plugin does